Search

 Agricultural

-Agriculturalists deploy robots with computer vision to do tasks like crop monitoring, harvesting, and weed control.
+Computer vision in agriculture is applied to tasks like crop monitoring, harvesting, and weed control.
 These systems can identify ripe produce, detect and identify plant diseases, and target weeds with precision.
 Even after harvesting, these systems can help efficiently sort produce by weight, color, size, or other factors.
 This technology makes farming more efficient and is at the forefront of sustainable practices by reducing pesticides, for example.

 Many manual and unsafe jobs can be improved with the application of robots in the agriculture industry – source.